-What should a restaurant's food costs be?
+"Theoretically," what should a restaurant's food costs be?

-To gauge how well an operator is managing food costs, the key to first understand the restaurant's Theoretical Food Cost.
+To gauge how an operator is managing food costs, the key to first understand the restaurant's Theoretical Food Cost.
 This is what a restaurant’s food costs should be, based on current inventory costs of all ingredients for the meals sold, and assuming perfect portions, no breakage, and no shrinkage.

 Once you know a restaurant’s theoretical food cost, you can compare it to its Actual Food Cost, which is the actual cost of all the food that the restaurant used for a given period.

 The mark of truly great food cost control is how closely a restaurant’s actual costs approaches its theoretical costs; an exact match would mean its portioning perfectly, and have no breakage or shrinkage.
 The difference between the two is the true measure of efficiency in food cost control; it’s called the Actual vs. Theoretical Variance and reducing it to its lowest possible point is the goal.